 On receiving the manuscript, it is evaluated if it meets the general requirements (correspondence to the journal topics, presence of the necessary meta-data, format).

-Then the manuscript is anonymized by the academic secretary; all author identities are removed from it.
+Then the manuscript is anonymized by the executive secretary; all author identities are removed from it.
 In this form, the article reaches the Editor-in-Chief who forwards it to reviewers whose names are given on the web site.
 It is possible to invite guest reviewers with knowledge in the field of the manuscript under consideration.
-Double-blind peer review may take up to 2 months.
-The time of the overall material evaluation may take up to 18 months.
+Double-blind peer review may take up to 6 months.
+The time of the overall material evaluation may take up to 24 months.

 The reviewers determine whether the article meets the content and formal requirements of the journal and conforms to the general rules of publishing ethics.
 On the results of the peer review the manuscript can be recommended for publication “as is”, be accepted pending revisions, or be rejected.